Student Financial Support

 Studying whilst claiming benefits

 A number of our courses offer discounts for those unemployed and/or on active benefits.
-If you are claiming discounted fees, you must enrol in person and bring evidence of your eligibility.
-See our fee concessions page for more information.
+If you are claiming discounted fees, you must be able to provide evidence of your eligibility.

 The 19+ Bursary Fund is a means tested fund and is in place to help Dudley College Learners whose household income is below £40,000 per annum and may be experiencing financial hardship to complete their course.